Lake Manych-Gudilo

 Lake Manych-Gudilo (Ма́ныч-Гуди́ло) is a large saltwater reservoir lake in Kalmykia, Russia.
 Part of the lake lies also in Rostov Oblast and Stavropol Krai.
-It has an area of about 344 km² and average depth of only about 0.6 m.
+It has an area of about 344 km2 and average depth of only about 0.6 m.

 Lake Manych-Gudilo is the source of the West Manych River, which flows north-west, through a number of reservoirs, falling into the lower Don a short distance upstream from Rostov-on-Don and the Don's fall into the Sea of Azov.

 Temperatures in the region through the year can range from -30 C in winter to 40 C in summer.
 The area is also home to many species of birds and is the site of the Chernye Zemli Biosphere Reserve.

-A global sea level rise of roughly 25 metres would cause the ocean surface to be higher than the highest point of an area between the ocean and the Caspian, forming a narrow channel straddling the lake in the area between the Sea of Azov and the Caspian Sea, potentially placing the Caspian Depression area under water.
+A global sea level rise of roughly 25 metres would cause the ocean surface to be higher than the highest point of an area between the ocean and the Caspian, forming a narrow channel straddling the lake in the area between the Sea of Azov and the Caspian Sea, potentially placing the Caspian Depression area underwater.